Emik03/wawa/wawa.TwitchPlays/Documentation/TwitchString.AutoSolve.md

 ### Remarks

-Yield return this to indicate automatically solving the module, as if it threw an exception while solving.
+Yield return this to indicate solving the module automatically, as if it threw an exception while solving.